 |

-Dairy Queen Reese’s Peanut Butter Cup Blizzard
+Dairy Queen Reese’s Peanut Butter Cup Blizzard (Mini)

-Dairy Queen Reese's Peanut Butter Cup Blizzard with text '360+ Calories'.
+Dairy Queen Peanut Butter Cup Blizzard

 The famous DQ Blizzard® is created with thick and creamy vanilla ice cream blended with pieces of Reese’s® Peanut Butter Cup candy.